verusbabb/Note-Taker/README.md

 # Note-Taker
-A handy little web app for taking and storing notes.
+A handy little web app for taking and storing notes that demonstrates developers core competencies of working within Node/using Express to build an app that relies on API calls between client and server to store/retrieve user notes.

+Future feature plans include:
+- unique user ID/log-in
+- storing user data (and app) outside of dev server
+- adding security to storage

 ## *Table of Contents*